dotnet/coreclr/Documentation/botr/type-loader.md

 When the type loader is asked to load a specified type, identified for example by a typedef/typeref/typespec **token** and a **Module** , it does not do all the work atomically at once.
 The loading is done in phases instead.
 The reason for this is that the type usually depends on other types and requiring it to be fully loaded before it can be referred to by other types would result in infinite recursion and deadlocks.
 Consider:

-	classA<T> : C<B<T>>
+	class A<T> : C<B<T>>
 	{ }

-	classB<T> : C<A<T>>
+	class B<T> : C<A<T>>
 	{ }

-	classC<T>
+	class C<T>
 	{ }

-These are valid types and apparently **A** depends on **B** and **B** depends on **A**.
+These are valid types and apparently `A` depends on `B` and `B` depends on `A`.

 The loader initially creates the structure(s) representing the type and initializes them with data that can be obtained without loading other types.
 When this "no-dependencies" work is done, the structure(s) can be referred from other places, usually by sticking pointers to them into another structures.
 After that the loader progresses in incremental steps and fills the structure(s) with more and more information until it finally arrives at a fully loaded type.
-In the above example, the base types of **A** and **B** will be approximated by something that does not include the other type, and substituted by the real thing later.
+In the above example, the base types of `A` and `B` will be approximated by something that does not include the other type, and substituted by the real thing later.

 The exact half-loaded state is described by the so-called load level, starting with CLASS\_LOAD\_BEGIN, ending with CLASS\_LOADED, and having a couple of intermediate levels in between.
 There are rich and useful comments about individual load levels in the [classloadlevel.h](https://github.com/dotnet/coreclr/blob/master/src/vm/classloadlevel.h) source file.
 Notice that although types can be saved in NGEN images, the representing structures cannot be simply mapped or blitted into memory and used without additional work called "restoring".
 The fact that a type came from an NGEN image and needs to be restored is also captured by its load level.